smat-dev/jinni/DESIGN.md

     3.  **Filtering Decision:**
         *   The active `PathSpec` for the current directory is used to match files and subdirectories (relative to the `rule_discovery_root`).
         *   Standard `pathspec` matching applies (last matching pattern wins, `!` negates).
 If no user-defined pattern matches, the item is included unless it matches a built-in default exclusion.
 If no pattern matches at all, it's included.
-    4.  **Explicit Target Inclusion:** Files/directories explicitly listed as input targets are *always* included/traversed, bypassing the `PathSpec` check for those specific items.
+    4.  **Explicit Target Inclusion:** Explicitly provided file targets bypass rule checks (but not binary/size checks).
+Explicitly provided directory targets ensure traversal starts there, with rules still applying to items found within during the walk relative to the rule discovery root.
     5.  **Directory Pruning:** During `os.walk` (`topdown=True`), subdirectories are checked against the active `PathSpec`.
 If a subdirectory doesn't match (is excluded) and wasn't an explicit target, it's removed from `dirnames` to prevent traversal.

 ## 4. `jinni` MCP Server Design